Chapter 1:

 “Every sentence you've shot into my brain has only made me fret.”

 So witty, you are—The perfect little spitfire for a leading lady!
-Yes, this is an amazing opportunity, if we grasp onto the opportunity.
+Yes, this is a n amazing opportunity, if we choose to grasp it.
 It can be a fresh spin on a classic tale, a sweet yet leering Cinderella story!
+Oh, with the manor’s ball arriving in only a few days, you have so much to prepare for!

 It really was amazing how a heart can sit frozen still and beat in erratic terror at the same time.